 No matter where you’re at in your dental career, long-term disability insurance can provide protection against major wage loss from a covered illness or injury that keeps you from working.
 Elimination period options vary, but the benefits can last years or even until retirement — when you can begin collecting Social Security benefits.

 Few occupations pay as much as dental careers — the Bureau of Labor Statistics reports the average pay in 2018 was over $156,000 a year.
 Suddenly being without that pay for months or years can severely affect your standard of living.
 Long-term disability insurance can protect your pay with benefits that generally start at 50% of your yearly salary.

 As a professional with highly-specialized training, you might want to consider an “own-occupation” policy.
 Unlike a standard, any-occupation policy, this coverage pays benefits if you’re disabled and can’t work in your own field, but can still work another job.

 How much does disability insurance cost for dentists?

-Gender, age, salary, coverage amount, elimination period and any optional riders can affect your disability insurance rates.
-Rates can be discounted if you’re part of certain professional associations.
+You may also be eligible for discounts if you’re a member of certain professional associations.
 The American Dental Association, for example, has a deal with Great-West Financial that offers a premium credit discount to members.